iAamAhmad/AdventOfCode/README.md

 # Advent of Code 2023

 Welcome to my Advent of Code 2023 repository!
-This repository contains my solutions and explanations for the challenges presented in the Advent of Code event.
+This repository contains solutions and explanations for the challenges presented in the Advent of Code event 2023.

 Feel free to explore the code and solutions.
 Happy coding!